ioBroker/ioBroker.admin/src/src/components/JsonConfigComponent/SCHEMA.md

     - `clone` - [optional] - if clone button should be shown.
 If true, the clone button will be shown.
 If attribute name, this name will be unique.
     - `export` - [optional] - if export button should be shown.
 Export as csv file.
     - `import` - [optional] - if import button should be shown.
 Import from csv file.
+    - `uniqueColumns` - [optional] - specify an array of columns, which need to have unique entries

 - `accordion` - accordion with items that could be deleted, added, moved up, moved down (Admin 6.6.0 and newer)
     - `items` - `[{"type": see above, "attr": "name", "default": ""}]` - items can be placed like on a `panel` (xs, sm, md, lg and newLine)